vadimpodvigin/Corelgnite_test/JSON/README.md

 "nestedcards": [
     {
         "title": "Nested Card Title",
-        "description": "Nested Card Description",
+        "subtext": "Nested card description"
     },
     {
-        "title": "Nested Card Title",
-        "description": "Nested Card Description",
+        "title": "Another Nested Card"
     },
     {
-        "title": "Nested Card Title",
-        "description": "Nested Card Description",
+        "title": "Another Nested Card"
     }
 ]
 ```

 ### Sections (Optional)

 Sections are sub-sections within a card.

-Since this property is optional, if a card does not required sections make sure to omit it entirely from a card object.
+Since this property is optional, if a card does not require sections make sure to omit it entirely from a card object.

 **_Section Properties_**